 Measuring authority boils down to assessing the volume and quality of the backlinks you have to your website.
 Have a link building strategy

 If you want to improve your authority, the best way to do so is to get lots of high-quality backlinks to your website.
 An excellent way to approach this is to run an audit using an SEO tool by the providers above and create a BackLink list.
 You can then use this as a hit list for link-building opportunities.
-Approach sites from this list with high authority & low number of current links & encourage them to share more of your content.
+Approach sites from this list with high authority and low number of current links and encourage them to share more of your content.